tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

-The COO program’s three original place-based communities are White Center, Raininer Valley, and the combined residents of Seatac and Tukwila.
+The COO program’s three original place-based communities are White Center, Rainier Valley, and the combined residents of Seatac and Tukwila.
 These three communities include approximately 167,000 residents^[Using data from the 2013-2017 American Community Survey, the author's calculations show the population of the census tracts included in the three original COO place-based communities to be 166,967 (+/-2,698) people] from four separate jurisdictions and countless distinct racial, ethnic, and cultural communities.

 The model identifies 28 of the 34 census tracts in these three communities as being either “at-risk” or gentrifying.
 Half of those 28 tracts fall into the Early Type 1 type while another quarter are identified as Dynamic (Mid-stage gentrification).
 Unlike the county as a whole, no Late-stage gentrification tracts are identified within the three original COO communities.